claytongulick/chip-input/README.md

     return [some array of strings]
 }
 ```

+### autocomplete_highlight
+Whether the autocomplete list should be highlighted with the search term.
+Setting this to false will disable highlighting.
+True by default.

 ### show_autocomplete_on_focus
 Display the autocomplete list on focus, don't wait for a key to be pressed.
 The autocomplete callback function will be passed a blank